 Few TV shows on our list can claim legendary status, but Doctor Who is undoubtedly one of them.
-Not only is this BBC science fiction drama the longest running sci-fi series in TV history, it is without a doubt the most unique.
+Not only is this BBC science fiction drama the longest-running sci-fi series in TV history, but it is also without a doubt the most unique.

 However, the true genius of Doctor Who came at the end of Hartnell’s reign, with regeneration devised as a way of continuing the story.
 This allowed the Doctor’s adventures to continue under the stewardship of many fine actors over the years.
 While the universe of Doctor Who expanded and deepened in meaning.

-Of course its 38 seasons are mixed bag of quality, and it would be fair to say that we are not a fan of the most recent two incarnations of the time lord.
+Of course, its 38 seasons are a mixed bag of quality, and it would be fair to say that we are not a fan of the most recent two incarnations of the time lord.
 But Doctor Who’s strength lays in its ability to appeal to different audiences at different times.
 And despite a hardcore fan base who can be over the top in their devotion, love and opinions.
 This is a TV show that continues to reinvent itself for each generation.
-While showing no signs of slowing down in its time travelling adventures.
+While showing no signs of slowing down in its time-travelling adventures.

 We also love Torchwood and Being Human